ET263 Practice Test III

 d) None of the above

-12. A certain FM transmitter operates on 95.3 MHz.
+13. A certain FM transmitter operates on 95.3 MHz.
 The maximum frequency from the transmitter is 95.325 MHz, and the minimum frequency is 95.275 MHz.
-What is the deviation?
+What is the percentage of modulation?

 14. What is the purpose of guard bands?